 The correct use of a chainsaw can drastically enhance its performance and longevity.
 On top of that, it can keep you safe from potential mishaps.

-An important aspect of ensuring all these is a dedicated focus on properly starting and finishing the cut in a straight line.
+An essential aspect of ensuring all these is a dedicated focus on properly starting and finishing the cut in a straight line.
 Doing so assists in avoiding undue wearing of the chainsaw guide bar rails and prevents warping of the guide bar itself.

 – Hazards of Accidental Contact with Foreign Objects